 Staff members share a collegial responsibility, under the direction of the Management Team, to act in preventing bullying and aggressive behaviour by any member of the School Community.

-This Bullying Policy is also available in the Record Book and the Family Handbook.
+This Bullying Policy is also available in the Record Book and the Sub-School Handbooks.